futuredapp/TFBubbleItUp/README.md

 ## Usage

 Just place UIView in your controller wherever you want and make it as TFBubbleItUpView subclass.
-It is configured as IBDesignable so it will show up.
+It is configured as IBDesignable, so it will show up.
 The content size is calculated by the view itself, no need to use height constraint.
-Just set in Interface builder Intrinsic size to placeholder - width check None and height choose what suit you best.
+Just set in the Interface builder Intrinsic size to placeholder - width check None and for height choose what suits you best.

 ![Intrinsic size](https://github.com/thefuntasty/TFBubbleItUp/blob/master/intrinsic-size.png)

-There is also delegate available (named bubbleItUpDelegate, because TFBubbleItUpView is in fact subclass of UICollectionView) with currently one method **func bubbleItUpViewDidFinishEditingBubble(view: TFBubbleItUpView, text: String)**.
+There is also a delegate available (named bubbleItUpDelegate, because TFBubbleItUpView is in fact a subclass of UICollectionView) with currently one method **func bubbleItUpViewDidFinishEditingBubble(view: TFBubbleItUpView, text: String)**.

-You can preset values with **setItem([TFBubbleItem])** where TFBubbleItem is a struct which initializer takes string (*TFBubbleItem(text: "Hullo!")*).
+You can preset values with **setItem([TFBubbleItem])** where TFBubbleItem is a struct whose initializer takes string (*TFBubbleItem(text: "Hullo!")*).

 If you want to access all items from view, there is method for that **stringItems() -> [String]**.
 That's because sometimes there are empty items, this method will filter it for you a send you only valid strings.